 An auto insurance policy is comprised of six different kinds of coverage and provides property, liability, and medical coverage:

 - Bodily Injury Liability -for injuries the policyholder causes to someone else.

-- Medical Payments or Personal Injury Protection (PIP) -for treatment of injuries to the driver and passengers of the policyholder's car.
-At its broadest, PIP can cover medical payments, lost wages and the cost of replacing services normally performed by someone injured in an auto accident.
+- Medical Payments or Personal Injury Protection (PIP) -for the treatment of injuries to the driver and passengers of the policyholder's car.
+At its broadest, PIP can cover medical payments, lost wages, and the cost of replacing services normally performed by someone injured in an auto accident.